Dynamics of hyperbolic correspondences: Stability and hyperbolicity

-Since every LEO hyperbolic repeller of $\mathbf{f}_c$ is contained in the Julia set \cite[Theorem 4.3]{SS17}, Theorem \ref{luf} reveals that there is essentially only one hyperbolic repeller $\Lambda$ of $\mathbf{f}_c$ when $c$ satisfies \hyperlink{H}{$(H)$}, namely: $\Lambda = J_c.$

-\subsection{Holomorphic motions}
+\subsection{Holomorphic motions.}

-Holomorphic motions are essential in the study of quasi-conformal deformations of Julia sets of rational functions.
-For holomorphic correspondences on the plane and holomorphic maps in higher dimensions this technique fails and we need a new definition which allows \emph{branches.} This leads to the definition of branched holomorphic motion originally introduced by Dujardin and Lyubich \cite{Lyubich2015} for dissipative polynomial automorphisms of $\mathbb{C}^2.$ The following definition is an adaptation for holomorphic correspondences given in \cite{SS17}.
+Holomorphic motions arise naturally in the study of structurally stable rational maps.
+For holomorphic correspondences on the plane and holomorphic maps in higher dimensions we need a new definition which allows \emph{branches.} This leads to the definition of branched holomorphic motion originally introduced by Dujardin and Lyubich \cite{Lyubich2015} for dissipative polynomial automorphisms of $\mathbb{C}^2.$ The following definition is an adaptation for holomorphic correspondences given in \cite{SS17}.